Duplicate Content and SEO: Is There Really a Penalty?

 Add Self-Referential Canonical Tags to Pages

-A Technical Site Audit from Oneupweb is an excellent way to identify common issues like duplicate content.
-Our SEO experts dive deep into your domain to identify and prioritize tweaks that will make your website perform perfectly.
-To get the most out of your digital assets, get in touch or call 231-922-9977 today to get started.
+A technical site audit from Oneupweb is an excellent way to identify common issues, such as duplicate content.
+Our SEO experts dive deep into your domain to identify and prioritize tweaks that will optimize your website’s performance.
+To get the most out of your digital assets, get in touch or call (231) 922-9977 today to get started.

 Up Next